nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Here is an example step by step of how the 3 different commands might be executed.

 Step 1.
-User inputs
+User inputs `tag s/A0245234N t/teamleader`

-        tag A0245234N t/teamleader

 Step 2. `Logic` will receive the input and pass it to a `ClassManagerParser` object which in turn creates a `TagCommandParser` object to parse the command.

 Step 3.
 Next `TagCommandParser` will check for any action identifiers, `/add` or `/delete`, which will create a `AddTagCommand` object or `DeleteTagCommand` object respectively,  else a `TagCommand` object.

 Step 4a. `AddTagCommand` will union the `HashSet<Tag>` with the student's existing `Tag`.